 Focus and attention are gateways for efficient performance in school and in the workplace.
 Concentration is often required to complete a school assignment or work task.
 While it can be demanding to exercise focus in our current technology-driven world, mastering this ability can make the difference between an over-achieving person and an average one.
 Thus, mastering these aptitudes becomes essential, and playing board games for teenagers can make it an enjoyable process.

 Cooperation, coordination, and collaboration

 Working with others involves being able to organize tasks and activities as well as appreciating the inclusion of different individuals and groups.
-These skills are commonly used in the workplace, and as students prepare to join in the workforce, playing board games for high school students can contribute to the development of these skills.
+These skills are commonly used in the workplace, and as students prepare to join in the workforce, playing board games can contribute to the development of these skills.
 Working with a team effectively and efficiently demands cooperation and coordination skills.
 Corporate jobs and businesses expect individuals to collaborate with other team members to reach business goals.
 Since cooperation, coordination, and collaboration skills are often required to play board games, they can provide an opportunity to practice and enhance these skills.

 Negotiation and communication

 An important asset of an assertive individual is having the ability to adequately present ideas to classmates, customers, partners, and managers.
 Having good communication skills within a group can positively improve its environment.
 Similarly, negotiation skills are significant in both casual everyday associations and formal exchanges.
 Playing board games can help enhance both communication and negotiation skills while players interact with each other to make decisions.

 As explained above, learning life skills at a young age may have a significant impact on a person’s future.
 And, some of these skills can be practiced and enhanced by playing board games.
 As there are many board games for adults and teenagers available, it is relevant to acknowledge the life skills that they can help develop, among others, those of critical thinking, problem-solving, patience, creative thinking, planning, and deferred gratification skills.